As business owners, we want to reach our goals/dreams and create the lifestyle that we always dream about, but sometimes we’re not sure how to do it.

 - Speak and Get Results: Complete Guide to Speeches Presentations Work Bus by Sandy Linver

-- The 1-Page Marketing Plan: Get New Customers, Make More Money, And Stand out From The Crowd by Allan Dib
+- The 1-Page Marketing Plan: Get New Patients, Make More Money, And Stand out From The Crowd by Allan Dib

 - The Sales Bible: The Ultimate Sales Resource by Jeffrey Gitomer